 - 1.1 Assessment is the central element of the process by which the University is able to make awards to candidates who have completed courses and programmes.
-The purpose of this Code of Practice on Assessment is to ensure that the processes of assessment are conducted in a fair, consistent, and transparent manner acrossthe University.
-This common approach is especially important due to the inter-disciplinary nature of many of the University's programmes which means that candidates are studying courses offered by a number of Schools and these courses are then combined together in determining the overall award. - 1.2 This Code of Practice on Assessment applies to undergraduate students, who entered Honours in September 2019, whose studies were impacted, during the second half session of the 2019/20 academic year and the 2020/21 academic year, by Covid-19.
+The purpose of this Code of Practice on Assessment is to ensure that the processes of assessment are conducted in a fair, consistent and transparent manner across the University.
+This common approach is especially important due to the inter-disciplinary nature of many of the University's programmes which means that candidates are studying courses offered by a number of Schools and these courses are then combined together in determining the overall award. - 1.2 This Code of Practice on Assessment applies to undergraduate students, who entered Honours in September 2020, whose studies were impacted, during the 2020/21 academic year, by Covid-19.